jjwils/ut_lh4_approvals/README.md

 1. Use your new knowledge of outside-in approvals testing to get 100% coverage of the existing codebase
 2. Perform safe Refactoring using your approvals test regularly for feedback (you should be able to use almost entirely IDE automated refactorings/yellow light bulbs etc) to tidy the complete mess that is the codebase.
->Remember the defintion of a refactoring is a change to the internal structure of a program that does not change its observable behaviour.
+>Remember the definition of a refactoring is a change to the internal structure of a program that does not change its observable behaviour.
 >Note the code as it stands is currently in production and therefore "correct".
-3. Change the code to implement the updated spec below.
+3. Change the code to add the ability to remove items from the basket.
+An updated sample output is below.
 You could do this by putting your new expectation in the approved file, or working incrementally towards the soltuion like in step_1

 Sample output one apple, one orange:
 ```
-Apple 0.99
+Apple 0.99  x1
-Orange 0.49
+Orange 0.49 x1
 -----------
 Total: 1.48
 ```